 You may be wondering why you need postpartum underwear.
 Well, they are specially designed to support your recovery after giving birth, whether you had a vaginal delivery or a C-section.
 In the first days to weeks, you will probably want to use "adult diapers" or extremely absorbent leakproof underwear to deal with lochia, the blood and discharge you lose as a natural part of recovery after birth.

-Beyond that, there is a wide range of postpartum panties, briefs, corset-style underwear, and other styles that provide you with plenty of choices.
+Beyond that, there is a wide range of postpartum panties, briefs, corset-style underwear, and other styles to choose from.
 Whether you're looking for compression, comfort, or leak protection, there are options available to meet your needs after having your baby.

 When should you start wearing postpartum underwear?